nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/aws/ami.md

 title = "AWS AMI ID and Format spec"
 +++

-The AWS AMI customization allows the user to specify the AMI or AMI Lookup arguments for machine image of a control plane or nodepool machine.
+The AWS AMI customization allows the user to specify the AMI or AMI Lookup arguments for a AWS machine.
+The AMI customization can be applied to both control plane and nodepool machines.
 This customization will be available when the [provider-specific cluster configuration patch]({{< ref "..">}}) is included in the `ClusterClass`.